Shell4026/ShellProtector/README.ENG.md

 The exceptions are the limlight and outline textures, which will not be removed and will still use the encrypted texture.

 ## How it works
-Encrypt the texture using an XXTEA algorithm after transforming the key with SHA-256.
+Encrypt the texture using an XXTEA/Chacha8 algorithm after transforming the key with SHA-256.

 After encrypting the texture itself, it is uploaded to the VRChat server.
 The texture is then decrypted in the game via shaders.

-Shaders and Materials are copied, so the original is not affected.
+Shaders, Materials and animations are copied, so the original is not affected.

 Only the MainTexture is encrypted, so if you use the same texture elsewhere in the Material as the MainTexture, it will automatically be removed for security purposes.
 Fill in the gaps with the appropriate texture.